-There are two past tenses in Portuguese that are translated as the simple past tense in English.
-In this lesson, we will have a short introduction about the difference between the two tenses, and we will learn their conjugation.
-The two tenses are: the preterite tense and the imperfect tense.
-Knowing which one to use is usually a challenge for Portuguese learners.
+There are two past tenses in Portuguese, the preterite and the imperfect, that are translated as the simple past tense in English.
+In this lesson, we discuss the difference between the two tenses.

 The preterite tense is used to describe: